company-news

 The entire commercial team have been superb, regular 1-1 meetings, group meetings and general assistance wherever required!
 I’d also expand this to the whole business; everyone will make time to answer a question, regardless of if it seems a silly question

-Dean isn’t the only Director here at COEL who started out as an apprentice.
-Jerry Overhill, our Operations Director, takes us through his career journey…
+Jerry Overhill, our Operations Director, also started off as an apprentice and takes us through his career journey…

 “I was at grammar school in Cambridge, about to start my A Levels and go to university as had my two older brothers.
 I enjoyed carpentry and wanted to work rather than academic studies, so I made a big decision to leave school and look for an apprenticeship.